-There are two real variables connected to transmitters in the process.
+There are two real variables connected to sensors in the process.
 The Level variable is in the range 0-1, corresponding to 0-10 V from the level sensor.
 A larger number corresponds to higher water level.
-Temp is in the range 0-100, which corresponds to 0-100 $^{\circ}$ C.
+Temp is in the range 0-100, which corresponds to 0-100 °C.

 The process has some interlocks built in, e.g. it is not possible to heat the tank if the level is too low.
-In the case something prohibited takes place the process sets the Error signal variable to 1 and the LED on the front of the process turns red.
+In case something prohibited takes place the process sets Error to 1 and the LED on the front of the process turns red.
 If this happens, try to resolve the cause and then press the reset button at the side of the process.
-Ask the lab assistant if this fails.